 A strategic goal for this repositioning plan was to find a path that would allow CEHA to fully reposition using the Section 18 repositioning tool as opposed to other available tools.
 Section 18 is the only tool that provides a net new Section 8 voucher for each unit repositioned.
-Other tools available provide an alternative subsidy, but the value is less.
+Other tools provide an alternative subsidy, but the value is less.
 Achieving the new weighted average rent of \$1,225 is only achievable with the Section 18 application type.

-Process for implementation will be detailed in this plan.
-Generally, the HUD process will begin with compiling the information needed to submit application for HUD.
-The different Strategy types listed above come with their own application requirements.
-Sequence of the applications is important to the plan.
-Using the Strategy called Very Small requires CEHA have 50 or fewer units remaining in its traditional public housing inventory at the time of these applications.
-Therefore, the prior projects must be completed in order to submit these applications.
+The high-level process for implementation is detailed in this plan.
+Generally, the HUD process will begin with compiling information needed to submit an application to HUD.
+The different strategy types (redevelopment versus preservation) listed above come with their own application requirements.
+Sequencing of the applications is important to the plan.
+Using the strategy called "Very Small" to convert units to voucher subsidy requires CEHA have 50 or fewer units remaining in its traditional public housing inventory at the time of these applications.
+Therefore, the prior projects must be completed in order to submit certain of these applications.

 In addition to the HUD process, CEHA will implement a real estate strategy for each property.
-Properties involving preservation provide an opportunity for CEHA to complete the tasks needed and increase capacity.
+Properties involving preservation provide an opportunity for CEHA to complete the tasks needed and increase development capacity.
 For properties involving redevelopment it is recommended CEHA seek a development partner.